DurinsDen/ubuntu/README.md

-# ubuntu
+# Ubuntu Base Image

-Ubuntu Base Image
+This is an example of an Ubuntu base image with some extras.